joanbp-dk/Repbased_voting_playground/README.md

 ...But feel free to play around with the code on your own machine, and use it for any constructive purpose you can think of.

+In case you would like to come and see the specific voting design that I have been working on, you can find the most recent version in [this branch](https://github.com/joanbp-dk/Repbased_voting_playground/tree/Jbp_algorithms).

 ## Files